 "By reducing the territory sizes in our Southeast U.S. market, we will have more touches with our dealers and deliver even better support for business growth," said Rick Bellows, Mega Group USA president.
 "Assigning a specific manager to Texas will help us better manage the southwest U.S and give us more manpower in the large, important state of Texas."

 Chad Burris has joined the company as assistant product protection manager and reports to Mallory Parker, vice president of business services.
-Burris has a degree in marketing and sales and business development experience with retailer Best Buy and in the digital signage industry.
+Burris has a degree in marketing and sales and business development experience with retailer Best Buy an

 "Chad will grow, develop and service the Product Protection Program and enhance the performance for Mega dealers.
 His focus will deliver benefits for our dealers and facilitate faster growth," said Parker.